War crimes in Afghanistan: Islamic Emirate of Afghanistan (1996–2001)

 In its military takeover of Mazar-i-Sharif starting on 8 August 1998, the Taliban shot dead and slit the throats of civilians, mostly Hazaras, and some Tajiks and Uzbeks, from around 10:30 until midday.
-Executions continued through to 13 or 14 August.
+Executions continued through 13 or 14 August.
 The Taliban carried out massacres in May 2000 and January 2001, primarily of Hazaras.
 In the May 2000 Robotak Pass massacre, 31 people were killed by Taliban forces, among whom 26 were "positively identified as civilians" by Human Rights Watch (HRW).
 For four days starting on 8 January 2001, Taliban forces shot dead 170 civilians in Yakawlang by firing squad.

 Armed opposition (2001–2021)

 The Afghanistan Independent Human Rights Commission (AIGRC) called the Taliban's terrorism against the Afghan civilian population a war crime.
 According to Amnesty International, the Taliban commit war crimes by targeting civilians, including killing teachers, abducting aid workers and burning school buildings.
-Amnesty International said that 756 civilians were killed in 2006 from Taliban road bombs or suicide bombers.
+Amnesty International said that 756 civilians were killed in 2006 in Taliban road bombs or suicide bombers.

-In 2010, the Taliban systematically killed civilians in Afghanistan, usually based on the claim that the victims supported the Afghan government.
+In 2010, the Taliban systematically killed civilians in Afghanistan, usually based on claims of the victims supporting the Afghan government.
 A journalist interviewed by Amnesty International said that village elders refusing to cooperate with the Taliban were executed and posthumously accused of being "American spies".

 NATO has alleged that the Taliban have used civilians as human shields.
 As an example, NATO pointed to the victims of NATO air strikes in Farah province in May 2009, during which the Afghan government claims up to 150 civilians were killed.
 NATO stated it had evidence the Taliban forced civilians into buildings likely to be targeted by NATO aircraft involved in the battle.
 A spokesman for the ISAF commander said: "This was a deliberate plan by the Taliban to create a civilian casualty crisis.
 These were not human shields; these were human sacrifices.
 We have intelligence that points to this."
-According to the US State Department, the Taliban committed human rights violations against women in Afghanistan.
+According to the US State Department, the Taliban committed human rights violations against women in Afghanistan, including the abduction of women and girls by the Taliban.